 Can I remap an electric car?

 With electric cars becoming more and more prevalent, the budding question now is whether or not they can be remapped in a similar way to their combustion engine counterparts.
-The short answer, however, is... no. Well, not yet anyway.
-Mainly because electric vehicles are so new there aren't enough third-party ECU tuning companies that have come up with reliable solutions yet.
+The short answer is... actually yes, well maybe soon.
+Whilst it is possible in theory to do so, it's currently not well adopted.
+Mainly because electric vehicles are still so new there aren't enough third-party ECU tuning companies that have come up with reliable solutions yet.

 Of course, all the fundamentals behind remapping a petrol or diesel engine are no longer applicable, but that doesn't mean that parameters cannot be changed for an electric motor.
 Electric vehicles have a very different power delivery to what we're used to.
 There are no revs or gears, and maximum torque can be achieved instantly.
 For the purposes of comfort and efficiency, though, this will be dialled down in retail vehicles.
 After all, very few people want 100% power when pulling away at the lights.
 (Seriously, they don't.
 It's not practical, or safe for that matter.)

 But in theory, these factory settings could be altered, allowing more available power more quickly.
 This would result in a performance gain, but naturally have an adverse effect on range, drivability, as well as the overall lifespan of the motor.